 “I think this is the opportunity to really consider place as a tool in the culture of the organization.”

-— Brian Zuercher, CEO and Cofounder for Hopewell
+— Brian Zuercher, CEO and Cofounder for Hopewell (now Align)

 Many of us have grown quite familiar with working from home, meetings over Zoom, and various online communication platforms.
 While we’ve discovered the office isn’t required for work to happen, we’ve learned it’s very beneficial.
 We have a better understanding of the roles we need office spaces to fill and the essential role physical spaces play in the cultural fabric.

 In the past some might have looked at office planning as simply an equation to solve: X workers x Y cubicles = Z square feet.
 But the power of physical environments to inspire, promote collaboration, and enhance focus can't be quantified so simply.
 Offices play an irreplaceable role in corporate social dynamics and improved collaboration, and we're likely to see the emphasis placed on that for future office designs and renovations.